DreamVu/PAL-SDK/README.md

 The libPAL_Camera.so file is delivered along with the purchase of the PAL USB camera.
 In case you have not received them, please request for the file by filling out a [form](https://support.dreamvu.com/portal/en/newticket).
 Place the libPAL_Camera.so file in the ./lib/ folder.

 ## Documentation
-For rest of the evaluation of the ODOA software, please read the Evaluation Manual
+For rest of the evaluation of the PAL USB SDK, please read the Evaluation Manual

 ## Support
 If you need help or more informations check our [Help Center](https://support.dreamvu.com/portal/en/home) or join our [Community](https://support.dreamvu.com/portal/en/community/dreamvu-inc) or you can email us directly at support@dreamvu.com